 A Crucial Element In Agile Ownership

-Shared ownership is a crucial element for any business to thrive in the digital age.
-It calls for personal leadership where each person in the team takes equal responsibility and works towards a shared goal.
+Shared ownership is crucial for any business to thrive in the digital age.
+It calls for personal leadership in which each person on the team takes equal responsibility and works towards a shared goal.

 • About the Author